specdb/specdb/docs/meta.rst

 TELESCOPE   str      Telescope name (see `Telescopes`_ below for definitions)
 ==========  ======== ============================================

-Each specdb database should use a unique key for the Database ID values.
+Each specdb database should use a unique ID key for the Database ID values.
 For example, igmspec uses IGM_ID.

 Instruments and Gratings